-- 1. Prior to class plug in salt pan - 2.
+- 1. Prior to class plug in salt pan and other needed equipment - 2.
 Obtain patients previous record from file - 3.
 Welcome patient, and assigns student optician (patient must be present to order glasses) - 4.
 Answers the telephone and schedule appointments - 5.
 Prepare mailing labels for outgoing orders - 6.
 End of class checks: - a.
 Instruments are turned off, unplugged and covered - b.
 Room is neat and clean, clean frame boards, polarized and mirror coated lenses - c.
-Turn off all lights
+Turn off all lights and lock the cabinets